kabisa/theguild.nl/lib/draft/feature_test_phoenix_integration.md

 Let's see an example of a really bad written user story first and see what we can do to improve this.
 You might find this example funny and unrealistic, but I can tell you that I have seen many occassions of user stories that have been thrown on a board that look similar to this one...

-> create contracts for everyone
+> Create contracts for everyone

-So there is very little detail in this story and the main problem with that is the fact that it is very widely interpretable to basically develop something that totally misses the intended feature a business needs.
+So there is very little detail in this story and the main problem with that is the fact that it is widely interpretable to basically develop something that totally misses the intended feature a business needs.
 So let's improve.

-> as a teacher I would like to be able to create contracts for my students so there is a mutual understanding of the agreed terms of me providing lessons to them
+> As a teacher I would like to be able to create contracts for my students so there is a mutual understanding of the agreed terms of me providing lessons to them

 So let's review this.
 There is a lot of detail in this story.
 Let's evaluate the different parts: